Oat Prices – Historical Graph

 3. International Trade Policy

-The US, the European Union, Canada, and international organizations impose product sanctions against Russia after it invades Ukraine which started in February 2022.
+The U.S., the European Union, Canada, and international organizations imposed product sanctions against Russia after it invaded Ukraine.

-Russia is the largest oat producer in the world with 4,424,433 tons of oat production per year is left to find another alternative market.
+Russia (the largest oat producer in the world with 4,424,433 tons of oat production per year) is left to find another alternative market.
+Thus, the country leverages its Asian connections coupled with export discounts to China, Mongolia, Turkey, Pakistan, and South Korea.
+As a result, the ban subsequently drives the oat price in the market, particularly in Europe

 Which variables impact the price of oat?